-However, the last two decades have witnessed a big injection to heavy industry in Sudan, with the introduction of the manufacturing of heavy military and civil machinery, the motor vehicle industry, and significant expansion in the petroleum industry from extraction to refinery.
-Most notable is the construction of the Khartoum Refinery Company (KRC) with a total output capacity of 5 million tonnes per year.
-The refinery started production in May 2000 to process Sudanese indigenous crude oil to cover the need of Sudan for petroleum products (KRC, 2014).
+However, the last two decades have witnessed a big injection to the heavy industry in the Sudan with the introduction of the manufacturing of heavy military and civil machinery, motor vehicle industry and significant expansion in the petroleum industry from extraction to refinery.
+Most notably is the construction of the Khartoum Refinery Company (KRC) with a total output capacity of 5 million tonnes per year.
+The refinery started production in May 2000 to process Sudanese indigenous crude oil to cover the need of the Sudan for petroleum products (KRC, 2014).
 Needless to say, the recent secession of South Sudan in 2011 has interrupted the flow of crude oil to the refinery and hence set back its ambitious targets.
-Therefore, a new strategy to define the future place of KRC in the industrial map of Sudan is urgently required.
-More recently, Sudan has also entered the aerospace industry field by building the Safat centre for the maintenance and manufacture of lightweight aircraft in Karari.
+Therefore, a new strategy to define the future place of KRC in the industrial map of the Sudan is urgently required.
+More recently, the Sudan has also entered the field of aerospace industry by building the Safat centre for the maintenance and manufacture of lightweight aircraft in Karari.
 It is interesting that, apart from the petroleum industry, all these new additions were established under the auspices of the military establishment and fully controlled by the military industrial administration of the Armed Forces.
-Perhaps the logic at the time was that the military establishment was the only qualified institution to lead and manage such huge projects in a country like Sudan.
-However, the success of the petroleum industry, which was fully controlled by the Ministry of Energy, falsifies this assumption.
-Despite adding more than 15% to the manufacturing contribution to the gross domestic product (GDP), these recent additions to the industrial sector have so far contributed only 3% to overall manufacturing employment (Dissman, 2004).
-Nevertheless, they rank among the best in terms of compensation for employees, such as wages, supplements and social benefits, etc. Therefore, although a step in the right direction, their full impact on the economy as a whole is yet to be felt.
+Perhaps the logic at the time was that the military establishment was the only qualified institution to lead and manage such huge projects in a country like the Sudan.
+However, the success of the petroleum industry, which was fully controlled by the ministry of energy, falsifies this assumption.
+Anyway, despite adding more than 15% to the manufacturing contribution to the Gross Domestic Product (GDP), these recent additions to the industrial sector have so far contributed only 3% to the overall manufacturing employment (Dissman, 2004).
+Nevertheless, they rank among the best in terms of compensation for employees, such as wages, supplements and social benefits etc. Therefore, though a step in the right direction, their full impact on the whole economy is yet to be felt.